-However, lending to the public (without collecting funds from the public) is a regulated activity supervised by the Luxembourg financial supervision authority (Commission de Surveillance du Secteur Financier - CSSF).
-Professionals performing lending operations engage in the business of granting loans to the public for their own account.
-There is an assumption that the activity is the main activity carried out by the company, and that it is performed repetitively.

-There are a couple of exemptions, such as granting loans to one or several companies belonging to the same group (to which the entity concerned belongs) or lending to a targeted identifiable person (limited circle exemption).
-There is also a professional exemption, which excludes loans with a nominal value of at least EUR3 million and loans granted exclusively to a professional, as defined in Article L. 010-1.2 of the Consumer Code - ie, any natural or legal person acting (including through another person acting in his/ her/its own name or on his/her/its own behalf) for purposes relating to his/her/its trade, business, craft or profession.
+However, lending to (without collecting funds from) the public is a regulated activity supervised by the Luxembourg financial supervision authority (Commission de Surveillance du Secteur Financier or CSSF).
+Professionals performing lending operations grant loans to the public of their own accord, where it is assumed that the activity in question is the main activity carried out by the company and that it is performed repetitively.
+However, there are a few exemptions, such as granting loans to one or several companies belonging to the same group to which the concerned entity belongs; lending to targeted, identifiable persons (limited circle exemption); and the professional exemption, which excludes (i) loans having a nominal value of at least EUR3 million and (ii) loans granted exclusively to a professional, as defined in Article L. 010-1.2 of the Consumer Code - ie, any natural or legal person acting (including through another person acting in his/her/its own name or on his/her/its own behalf) for purposes relating to his/her/its trade, business, craft or profession.